 Q: Why should the Product Owner attend the Daily Scrum?

-A: See the section above about why this question is based on a flawed assumption.
+A: This question is inconsistent with the current Scrum Guide.
+According to the Scrum Guide, the Scrum Master enforces the rule that only the development team participates in the Daily Scrum.
+See the section above about why this question is based on a flawed assumption.
 If we're serious about team self organization (remember principles before practices), inviting the Product Owner to the standup is a Team and Product Owner decision.
 The Intel case study found their teams did better work when they didn't invite the Product Owners, due to years of command and control habits (see the thumbs down for "PO on the Team" on page 10).
 All of the answer choices are probably wrong so I guess you'll have to pick the one that sounds the least like traditional command and control.

 During Sprint execution, team members develop an intrinsic interest in shared goals and learn to manage each other to achieve them.
 The natural human tendency to be accountable to a peer group contradicts years of habit for workers.
 Allowing a team to become self-propelled, rather than manipulated through extrinsic punishments and rewards, contradicts years of habit for some managers.
 The Scrum Master’s observation and persuasion skills increase the probability of success, despite the initial discomfort.